fpetranzan/java-spring-boot-security/README.md

 A MySQL database is used for data management.

 ## What has been implemented
+* User registration
-* User registration and login
+* User login
+* Two-factor authentication
+* Refresh token
 * Change password
 * Logout mechanism
-* Refresh token

 ### Implementation details
 * JWT authentication